Minimum expectations of Pipitea whānau are as follows:

 Attendance at the AGM

-The Management Committee is the governance of Pipitea.
-A representative from each whānau must attend at least one committee meeting per year.
+A representative from each whānau must attend at least one Governance Committee meeting per year.
 Meetings are held during the evening once per month, with a variety of in-person and online meetings throughout the year.
-All whānau are encouraged to also join the Management Committee – without members, Pipitea is unable to run, so we rely heavily on active and involved parents to get engaged in the committee.
+All whānau are encouraged to also join the Governance Committee – without members, Pipitea is unable to run, so we rely heavily on active and involved parents to get engaged in the committee.

 Attendance at kaiako-whānau hui